Nonlinear Dynamics of Kink Configurations: From Small to Large Kink Collisions: Scattering

 The creation of small kinks in large kink-antikink collisions can be understood through energy conservation.
 Large kinks, having a greater mass ($M > m$, where $m$ is the mass of a small kink), possess more kinetic energy for the same initial velocity.
 During the collision, this kinetic energy is partially converted into the potential energy required to create small kinks, with the number of small kinks produced depending on the available energy, which is influenced by both $\lambda$ and the initial velocity.
 The absence of vibrational modes in large kinks, as noted earlier, means that the energy exchange during the collision is primarily between translational modes and the potential energy of the system, facilitating the creation of small kinks rather than energy storage in internal modes.
+A quantitative investigation dealing with the number of small kinks created in terms of $\lambda$ and initial velocity $v_i$ of the kink and antikink system described in Eq. \eqref{kantik} is also of current interest, since it may be further connected with quantum effects for kink creation, as recently investigated in Ref. \cite{vasha}.
+This motivation requires adding other fields, which is out of the scope of the present work and will be left to a future investigation.